 New York Child Custody Attorneys

-One of the most common areas of conflict in a divorce is the issue of child custody.
-Often, each parent has different ideas about how parenting time should be divided.
-In many cases, each parent has a different idea about decision making and parenting.
-If an agreement cannot be reached, these issues will ultimately be decided by a judge.
+One of the most contentious parts of a divorce is the issue of child custody.
+Divorcing parents often have different ideas about how parenting time should be divided once they’re split between two households.
+If an agreement that supports the child’s best interests cannot be reached, these issues will ultimately be decided by a judge.

-Child custody and parenting access arrangements can be handled in a variety of ways, but two aspects of custody must be addressed: physical custody and legal custody.
-While physical custody addresses primary residence and access with the child; legal custody addresses decision-making power regarding major decisions in the child's life (e.g. health, education, religion, etc.).
-In most cases, mundane, day to day decisions are determined by the parent with whom the child is with at the time the decision is to be made.
+There are two types of custody: physical custody and legal custody.
+Physical custody addresses primary residence and time spent with the child, and legal custody addresses who gets to make major decisions in the child’s life (i.e., health, education, religion, etc.).
+Otherwise, mundane, day to day decisions are determined by whichever parent the child is with at the time the decision needs to be made.

-Sole custody is sometimes the more appropriate alternative where conflict between the parents is so significant that one parent or the other is required to make a final decision.
+Sole custody is sometimes the more appropriate alternative when conflict between parents is so significant that one parent cannot provide a stable home environment or make important decisions for their child.
+In cases of sole custody, a visitation agreement will define the non-custodial parent’s right to spend time with their child.

 Resolving Complex Child Custody Issues

-Sometimes issues are raised that make the issue of child custody more complex.
-We are adept at handling complex child custody issues, involving:
+Sometimes, issues are raised that make child custody even more complex.
+Our NY attorneys are adept at handling complicated child custody matters, including:

 - Allegations of abuse or neglect